-1 Project Name CDBG: PY21 Administration (20%)

-Target Area

-Goals Supported 1A.
-Facility & Infrastructure Access & Capacity

-2A.
-Preserve Existing Homeownership Housing

-2B.
-Develop New Affordable Housing

-3A.
-Provide Supportive Services for Special Needs

-3B.
-Provide Vital Services for LMI Households

-4A.
-Provide for Small Business Assistance

-Needs Addressed Expand/Improve Public Infrastructure & Facilities

-Preserve, Protect, and Produce Housing Stock

-Public Services & Quality of Life Improvements

-Economic Development

-Funding CDBG: \$372,754

-Description Citywide administration of the CDBG program in PY 2021.

-Target Date 6/30/2022

-Estimate the number N/A

-and type of families

-that will benefit from

-the proposed activities

-Location Description Citywide

-Planned Activities Staff salaries, planning, general administration

-2 Project Name CDBG: PY21 Public Facilities & Infrastructure

-Target Area

-Goals Supported 1A.
-Facility & Infrastructure Access & Capacity

-Needs Addressed Expand/Improve Public Infrastructure & Facilities

-Funding CDBG: \$200,000
+1 Project Name CDBG: PY22 Administration (20%) Target Area Goals Supported 1A.
+Facility &amp; Infrastructure Access &amp; Capacity 2A.
+Preserve Existing Homeownership Housing 2B.
+Develop New Affordable Housing 3A.
+Provide Supportive Services for Special Needs 3B.
+Provide Vital Services for LMI Households 4A.
+Provide for Small Business Assistance Needs Addressed Expand/Improve Public Infrastructure & Facilities Preserve, Protect, and Produce Housing Stock Public Services & Quality of Life Improvements Economic Development Funding CDBG: \$315,000 Description Citywide administration of the CDBG program in PY 2021 and funding for fair housing activities subject to the admin cap.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description Citywide Planned Activities Staff salaries, planning, general administration 2 Project Name CDBG: PY22 Public Facilities & Infrastructure Target Area Goals Supported 1A.
+Facility & Infrastructure Access & Capacity Needs Addressed Expand/Improve Public Infrastructure & Facilities Funding CDBG: \$559,318

 Description The City will improve and expand access to public infrastructure through development activities for LMI persons and households.
 Public infrastructure activities include improvements to infrastructure in the jurisdiction such as roadway resurfacing and improvements to curbs and ramps on sidewalks for ADA compliance.
 The City will also expand and improve access to public facilities through development activities for LMI persons and households and for special needs population (elderly, persons with a disability, victims of domestic abuse, etc.).
 Public facilities may include neighborhood facilities, community centers and parks and recreation facilities.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 300 people will be assisted through repairs and improvements to public facilities.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 300 people will be assisted through repairs and improvements to public facilities.
 Location Description Activities will occur city-wide.
-Planned Activities Neighborhood facilities, public facilities, and infrastructure improvements Project Name CDBG: PY21 Public Services (15%) Target Area Goals Supported 3A.
-Provide Supportive Services for Special Needs 3B.
-Provide Vital Services for LMI Households Needs Addressed Public Services & Quality of Life Improvements Funding CDBG: \$311,779 Description The City will work to provide supportive services for low income and special needs populations in the jurisdiction.
-Public services will target LMI citizens and may include services to address homelessness, persons with physical and mental health disabilities, the elderly, and the youth.
-Services may also include recreational programs for special needs populations, and education and health programs for special needs households.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 700 individuals and families will benefit from services including homelessness prevention and supportive services, education, food security, and legal services.
-Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities Project Name Target Area Goals Supported Needs Addressed Funding Description Target Date Estimate the number and type of families that will benefit from
+Planned Activities Neighborhood facilities, public facilities, and infrastructure improvements 3 Project Name CDBG: PY22 Public Services (15%) Target Area Goals Supported 3A.
+Provide Supportive Services for Special Needs3B.
+Provide Vital Services for LMI Households Needs Addressed Public Services & Quality of Life Improvements Funding CDBG: \$235,737 Description The City will work to provide supportive services for low income and special needs populations in the jurisdiction.
+Public services will target LMI residents and may include services to address homelessness, persons with physical and mental health disabilities, the elderly, and the youth.
+Services may also include recreational programs for special needs populations, and education, health, and legal services programs for special needs households.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 700 individuals and families will benefit from services including homelessness prevention and supportive services, education, food security, and legal services.